Skip To Main Content

 Real-World Impact

-The Pinewood Scholars Program in Social Entrepreneurship is a launchpad for future leaders who are committed to making a difference.
+The Pinewood Social-Entrepreneurship Program is a launchpad for future leaders who are committed to making a difference.
 By the time they complete the program, students possess the practical skills and the entrepreneurial mindset needed to drive change in their communities and beyond.

 Our students have tackled a wide array of challenges, from environmental conservation to social justice, demonstrating the power of youth-driven innovation.
 Their projects reflect the diversity and creativity that the program nurtures, showcasing the potential of the next generation to build a more equitable and sustainable world.

-We're using our voices to create change.
-Subscribe to the Pinewood Scholars Program podcast on SpotifyApple, or Amazon Music/Audible to hear our students' passion come through.
+Subscribe to the Pinewood Social-Entrepreneurship Program podcast on SpotifyApple, or wherever you listen to hear our students' passion come through.

 Student Impact: PSP Projects in Action